Skip to main content

 Settings

-The LCA calculates net CO₂e removed over the project’s full lifetime using data from a sample reporting period, or based on a functional unit:
+The LCA calculates net CO₂e removed over the project’s full lifetime using data from a representative sample.
+Choose one of two calculation methods:

 Project operations